kevinbluer/blockchain-developer-bootcamp-final-project/README.md

 ### 2. For security purposes, every time you create a "safe", the creator(s) will deploy the smart contract, so each individual deployer will interact with its own safe.
 The code for all the safes are the same, you can find the "proxy" contract with the name "MultiSigWallet.sol"

-### 3. Project's frontend can be found in the folder wallet-frontend
+### 3. --> Project's frontend can be found inside of the "wallet-frontend" folder.

+### 4. --> The smart contracts and test cases can be found inside of the "wallet" folder.

 ### ENS ADDRESS FOR NFT CERTIFICATE: polipic.eth